dfulmer/pita-ruby/README.md

   * Put all the files in the /ediout folder in the /production/edi/amazedi folder of the Ex Libris Secure FTP Service
   * Then, start the EDI import from the AMAZ vendor record in Alma.
   * Vendors > All > AMAZ > Click AMAZ > click the EDI Information tab > click Run Now.

+## Save the PDF files and the EDI files for future research
+Create a new quickshare folder in J:\QuickShare\dfulmer\pita and drag the ediout and pdfin folder in to a new folder named after today's date.